dinans2003d/dinans2003d/README.md

 - B.S. in Information Systems, Data Science, May 2026
 - Concentrations: Computer Information Systems, Business Intelligence
 ### 💼 Career
-#### I am currently a Information System and Data Science Student with an emphasis on Business intelligence at Cal poly pomona.
-I'm passionate about finding the connection between data and business, turning insights into opportunities that drive smart decisions.
+#### Information Systems and Data Science student at Cal Poly Pomona with a business intelligence focus.
+I’ve delivered dashboards and analyses that reduced costs, improved reporting efficiency, and supported operational decision-making using Power BI, SQL, Python, and Excel.

 ### 🌍 About Me
 #### Beyond my academic and career goals, I am a person who loves to travel.
 So far, I have been to many countries in Asia, but I am looking to delve into other regions like Europe!
 Alongside my passion for travel, I love creating content, whether it's about my life, traveling experiences, or simple tutorials regarding things I learn in my career and academic life.
 I am a sucker for pets, as dogs are one of my favorite animals!